 Avoiding Bad Data in the Salesforce Sales Cloud

-It is only when your data meets high-quality standards and is verified to be current, accurate, complete and unique that the insights drawn from analyzing it can be beneficial to the organization.
-When you have access to good quality data, you can forecast customer demand accurately, identify opportunities to make sales, make informed decisions about marketing strategies and deliver personalized service that earns your customer’s loyalty.
+It is only when your data meets high-quality standards and is verified to be current, accurate, complete and unique that the insights drawn from analysing it can be beneficial to the organisation.
+When you have access to good quality data, you can forecast customer demand accurately, identify opportunities to make sales, make informed decisions about marketing strategies and deliver personalised service that earns your customer’s loyalty.

 Let’s look into how you can avoid bad data in the Salesforce sales cloud.

 Before we get into data quality improvement measures, it is important to understand some of the key objects in the Salesforce sales cloud structure.